Master's in Education Degrees at Grand Canyon University

 Why earn a Master's in Education Degree?

-As a professional educator, or someone considering becoming an administrator or school counselor, you understand the importance of education and the role it plays in a student's life.
-Earning a master's in education may open additional doors in your career, leading to new opportunities and earning potential.
+As a professional educator, or someone considering becoming a school administrator, you understand the importance of education and the role it plays in a student's life.
+Earning a master's in education may open additional doors to your career, leading to new opportunities and earning potential.

 Founded in 1949, GCU has built a strong reputation as a quality teacher's college.
 As a private Christian university, GCU is regionally accredited and recognized as offering some of the best online education programs in the nation by noteworthy sources including Fortune Small business, Online Education Database (OEDb) and more.

-On average, students are able to earn their master's in education degree in 15-18 months.
-Grand Canyon University offers a variety of master's degrees in education that focus on areas including special education, teaching English to speakers of other languages, early childhood, elementary or secondary education, leadership and administration.
+On average, students are able to earn their master's in education degree at GCU in 15-18 months.
+Grand Canyon University offers a variety of master's degrees in education that focus on areas including special education, teaching English to speakers of other languages, early childhood, elementary or secondary education, leadership, and administration.

 School districts have had positive experiences employing

 GCU graduates are involved

 GCU's College of Education faculty members serve as